Delta SkyMiles are fairly valuable, but they come with a lot of fine print — are they worth the extra hassle?

 Delta SkyMiles value

-While SkyMiles are worth far more than the average rewards program point, Delta miles fall in the middle of airline currencies.
-We value SkyMiles at around 1.61 cents per mile on average, which, as you can see from the chart below, is far below the value of miles on some other major airlines, including American Airlines.
+SkyMiles are worth far more than the average rewards program point, and are more valuable than most other airline miles.
+We value SkyMiles at around 1.61 cents per mile on average, which, as you can see from the chart below, is topped only by one other major airline: American Airlines.

 Delta dynamically prices its airline awards rather than using a fixed chart and offers a fairly consistent value on its airline awards without many opportunities to glean extra value from your miles.
 When we compare the number of required SkyMiles to the cost of a fare, over a variety of routes, dates and classes, we find a similar value for most fares.